Parametric inference for hypoelliptic ergodic diffusions with full observations: Introduction

 \section{Introduction}

-Hypoelliptic diffusions naturally occur in various applications, most notably in neuroscience, molecular physics and in mathematical finance.
-In particular, multidimensional models of a neuron population, such as stochastic approximation of a Hawkes process \citep{Ditlevsen2015}, or exotic models of option pricing \citep{malliavin} are described by a hypoelliptic diffusion.
+Hypoelliptic diffusions naturally occur in various applications, most notably in neuroscience, molecular physics and mathematical finance.
+In particular, neuronal activity of one single neuron \citep{Hoepfner2016, leon2018samson}, or a large population of neurons \citep{Ditlevsen2017eva, Ableidinger2017}, or exotic models of option pricing \citep{Malliavin2006} are described by hypoelliptic diffusions.

-The main difference to the classical (or elliptic) setting is that in the hypoelliptic case the dimensionality of the noise is lower than the dimensionality of the system of stochastic differential equations (SDE), which describes the process.
-Hypoellipticity can be intuitively explained in the following way: though the covariance matrix of noise is singular due to a degenerate diffusion coefficient, smooth transition density with respect to the Lebesgue measure still exists.
+The main difference between classical (or \textit{elliptic}) and hypoelliptic systems of stochastic differential equations (SDE) is that in the latter case the rank of the diffusion matrix is lower than the dimension of the system itself.
+More formally, hypoellipticity can be explained in the following way: though the covariance matrix is singular, smooth transition densities with respect to the Lebesgue measure still exist.
 That is the case when the noise is propagated to all the coordinates through the drift term.

-Properties of hypoelliptic diffusions significantly differ from those of elliptic ones, when all coordinates are driven by a Gaussian noise.
-Thus they are more difficult to study.
-The first problem is that each coordinate has a variance of different order.
-It is the main cause why classical numerical approximation methods do not work well with hypoelliptic diffusions.
-In particular, it is proven that for hypoelliptic systems the classical Euler-Maruyama scheme does not preserve ergodic properties of the true process \citep{Mattingly2002}.
-The second problem is the degenerate diffusion coefficient.
-As the explicit form of the transition density is often unknown, parametric inference is usually based on its discrete approximation with the piece-wise Gaussian processes (see, for example \cite{Kessler1997}).
-But in the hypoelliptic case this approach cannot be applied directly because the covariance matrix of the approximated transition density is not invertible.
+Hypoelliptic SDEs present a number of extra challenges in comparison to elliptic systems.
+The most important problem is the degenerate diffusion coefficient.
+As the explicit form of the transition densities of a SDE is often unknown, parametric inference is usually based on discrete approximation with a piece-wise Gaussian processes (see, for example \cite{Kessler1997}).
+But in the hypoelliptic case this approach cannot be applied directly because the covariance matrix of the approximated transition density is not invertible, since its rank is smaller than the dimension of the system.
+The second problem is that each coordinate has a variance of different order.
+It needs to be taken into account when constructing the discretization scheme for approximating the density.

 Now let us be more specific.
 Consider a two-dimensional system of stochastic differential equations of the form: